Garrison Dam: History

 The dam was part of a flood control and hydroelectric power generation project named the Pick-Sloan Project along the river, after the two plan developers, Col. Lewis A. Pick and William Glenn Sloan.
-Majority-white communities had resisted having the dam built at other locations on the river where they would be affected.
+Local communities in the area had resisted having the dam built at other locations on the river where they would be affected.

 In order to construct the dam, the US government needed to purchase 152,360 acre of bottomlands in the Fort Berthold Reservation that would be flooded by the creation of Lake Sakakawea.
 These lands were owned by the Three Affiliated Tribes, and the territory "had been their home for perhaps more than a millennium".

 Threatened by confiscation under eminent domain, the tribes protested.
 A complete block of Garrison Dam power was denied because it would violate the 1935 Rural Electrification Act.
 The tribes gained remuneration, but lost 94% of their agricultural land in 1947, when they were forced to accept $5,105,625.
 This amount was increased to $7.5 million in 1949, but it did not fully compensate them for the loss of their important farmlands, homes, towns, and graves.
 They had cultivated the bottomlands and were able to be largely self-sufficient.

 The final settlement legislation denied the tribes' right to use the reservoir shoreline for traditional grazing, hunting, fishing or other purposes, including irrigation development and royalty rights on all subsurface minerals within the reservoir area.
 About 1,700 residents were forcibly relocated, some to New Town, North Dakota at the northern end of the reservation.

 Thus construction of Garrison Dam almost totally destroyed the traditional way of life for the Three Affiliated Tribes and made them much more dependent on the federal government.
 In addition, the size the lake, and the lack of bridges to cross it for decades, disrupted traditional relations among the peoples.
 It created new divisions among the segments on the reservation Construction on the $300-million dam project began in 1947, and its embankment was enclosed in April 1953.
 The dam was dedicated by President Eisenhower two months later.
 The Corps of Engineers completed earthwork in the fall of 1954.

 Garrison Dam is one of six Missouri River Main stem dams operated by the U.S. Army Corps of Engineers, Omaha District.
 The dam upstream of Garrison Dam is Fort Peck Dam (near Fort Peck, Montana).
 The dams downstream of Garrison Dam are: Oahe Dam (near Pierre, South Dakota), Big Bend Dam (near Fort Thompson, South Dakota), Fort Randall Dam (near Pickstown, South Dakota), and Gavins Point Dam (near Yankton, South Dakota).
 These six mainstem dams impound these Missouri River reservoirs with a total combined water storage capacity of approximately 73129000 acre feet and approximately 1111884 acre of water surface area.